armory/docs-cdaas/content/en/reference/deployment/config-file/targets.md

             unit: seconds
 ```

+- `pause.duration` set to an integer value for the amount of time to wait before starting after the `dependsOn` condition is met.
+- `pause.unit` set to `seconds`, `minutes` or `hours` to indicate the unit of time to wait.

 #### Run a webhook

 In the following example, before deploying to the `prod-cluster-west` target, CD-as-a-Service pauses deployment for manual approval by an Org Admin and also calls a webhook that sends a Slack notification.
+You declare the webhook in the [webhooks section]

 ```yaml
 targets: